 The bill amends the Social Welfare Act of 1939, specifically section 46, to update the governance structure of county social services boards in Michigan.
-It establishes that the administration of the county department is vested in a board of three members, who must be individuals residing within the county and appointed for three-year terms.
-The bill specifies that two members are to be appointed by the county board of commissioners, while one member is appointed by the director of health and human services.
-Additionally, it clarifies the process for filling vacancies and mandates that members must take an oath of office.
+It establishes that the administration of the county department is vested in a board of three members, who must be individuals residing within the county.
+The bill specifies that two members are to be appointed by the county board of commissioners and one by the director of health and human services.
+It also clarifies that members appointed before October 27, 1965, will continue in office until their terms expire, and outlines the process for filling vacancies.

 Statutes affected: Senate Introduced Bill: 400.46